 5.2.2.1 Observations

 Problems may arise when trying to resolve transfer disputes in instances where multiple transfers of a domain name have occurred.
 In that case, a TDRP may be filed because the initial transfer was potentially in violation of the IRTP even though subsequent transfers did not breach the policy.
-This issue is sometime called ‘Domain Laundering’ or ‘Domain Hijacking.’
+This issue is sometime called ‘domain laundering’ or ‘domain hopping.’
 This can complicate a dispute proceeding because the transfer process has to be verified and assessed for every transfer that occurred since the initial, disputed transfer.
 This investigation may involve multiple registrars, some or all of which may have complied with the transfer policy.
 An additional complication is that registrars only have to maintain transfer records for three years.

 The WG considered questions of fairness for those registrants that may have acquired a hijacked domain name in compliance with the existing transfer policy.
 A dispute provider may find that an initial transfer – in a chain of registrar hops – has violated the transfer policy and thus brought into question the validity of all other transfers down the line.
 The Working Group concluded that the domain name should remain with the current Registrar of Record if subsequent transfers have taken place in good faith and if the statue of limitations to launch a TDRP has passed.

-The Working Group agreed that once ‘hopping’ is detected, the domain must be locked and all registrars in the chain ought to participate in the fact-finding process.
+The Working Group agreed that once ‘laundering’ is detected, the domain must be locked and all registrars in the chain ought to participate in the fact-finding process.
 To facilitate this participation, a minimum of information needs to be collected and stored during all domain transfers.
 The WG notes that Verisign’s current version of its supplemental rules are in accordance with such a requirement (See Section N, Paragraph 1).

 The WG also notes that the statute of limitations for filing a TDRP is an important factor in these scenarios.
 These restrictions are contained in Section 2.3 of the IRTP:

 A dispute must be filed no later than six (6) months after the alleged violation of the Transfer Policy.
 In the case where a Registrar of Record alleges that a transfer was in violation of this Policy, the date the transfer was completed shall be deemed the date in which the "alleged violation" took place.
-In the case where a Gaining Registrar alleges that a transfer should have taken place, the date in which the NACK (as defined below) was received by the Registry, shall be deemed the date in which the alleged violationtook place.
+In the case where a Gaining Registrar alleges that a transfer should have taken place, the date in which the NACK (as defined below) was received by the Registry, shall be deemed the date in which the ‘alleged violation’ took place.

 The WG noted that the statue of limitation to initiate a TDRP is currently set at six months.
-As many registrants do not check regularly on the status of their registered domain names, this length might be too short for a registrant to note a disputable transfer, notify their registrar who in turn needs to then initiate a TDRP. ‘
+As many registrants do not check regularly on the status of their registered domain names, this length might be too short for a registrant to spot a disputable transfer, notify their registrar who, in turn, needs to then initiate a TDRP. ‘